nealrichardson/httptest/README.md

 [![Build Status](https://travis-ci.org/nealrichardson/httptest.png?branch=master)](https://travis-ci.org/nealrichardson/httptest) [![Build status](https://ci.appveyor.com/api/projects/status/egrw65593iso21cu?svg=true)](https://ci.appveyor.com/project/nealrichardson/httptest) [![codecov](https://codecov.io/gh/nealrichardson/httptest/branch/master/graph/badge.svg)](https://codecov.io/gh/nealrichardson/httptest)

 Testing code and packages that communicate with remote servers can be painful.
 Dealing with authentication, bootstrapping server state, cleaning up objects that may get created during the test run, network flakiness, and other complications can make testing seem too costly to bother with.
 But it doesn't need to be that hard.
 The `httptest` package enables one to test all of the logic on the R sides of the API in your package without requiring access to the remote service.
 Importantly, `httptest` provides three test **contexts** that mock the network connection in different ways, and it offers additional **expectations** to assert that HTTP requests were--or were not--made.
+The package also includes a context for recording the responses of real requests and storing them as fixtures that you can later load in a test run.
 Using these tools, one can test that code is making the intended requests and that it handles the expected responses correctly, all without depending on a connection to a remote API.

 This package bridges the gap between two others: (1) [testthat](https://github.com/hadley/testthat), which provides a useful framework for unit testing in R but doesn't come with tools for testing across web APIs; and (2) [httr](https://github.com/hadley/httr), which makes working with HTTP in R easy but doesn't make it simple to test the code that uses it.